Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 It’s situated along the Bay of Biscay, about a 5-6 hour train ride from Barcelona and Madrid, or a short trip from other Spanish cities like Bilbao.

-San Sebastian’s coastal location makes it an ideal destination for beachgoers and those looking to explore the Basque region.
+San Sebastián’s coastal location makes it a great destination for beach lovers and those looking to explore the Basque region.

 You can also take a Renfe train from Madrid, which takes about the same amount of time on the fastest train.